ElliotBadinger/claude-desktop-debian/README.md

 ### Using Pre-built Releases

-Download the latest `.deb` or `.AppImage` from the [Releases page](https://github.com/aaddrick/claude-desktop-debian/releases).
+Download the latest `.deb`, `.rpm`, or `.AppImage` from the [Releases page](https://github.com/aaddrick/claude-desktop-debian/releases).

 ### Building from Source

 #### Prerequisites

-- Debian-based Linux distribution (Debian, Ubuntu, Linux Mint, MX Linux, etc.)
+- Debian-based Linux distribution (Debian, Ubuntu, Linux Mint, MX Linux, etc.) OR Fedora (40/41)
 - Git
-- Basic build tools (automatically installed by the script)
+- Basic build dependencies (automatically installed by the script using apt or dnf)

 #### Build Instructions